moov-io/achgateway/docs/concepts/upload.md

 # Upload Agents

-ACH files which are uploaded to another FI primarily use FTP(s) ([File Transport Protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol) with TLS) or SFTP ([SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)) and follow a filename pattern like: `FOO_YYYYMMDD_ABA.ach` (example: `BANKNAME_20181222_301234567.ach`).
-The configuration file determines how ACHGateway uploads and transforms the files.
+ACHGateway facilitates the secure and efficient uploading of ACH files to financial institutions (FIs) using protocols such as FTP(s) ([File Transport Protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol) with TLS) or SFTP ([SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)).
+The system adheres to specific filename conventions, like `FOO_YYYYMMDD_ABA.ach`, for example, `BANKNAME_20181222_301234567.ach`.
+These operations are fully configurable within the ACHGateway's settings.

-**See Also**: Configure the [`Upload` object](../../config/#upload-agents)
+**Further Reading**: See how to configure the [`Upload` object](../../config/#upload-agents) for detailed upload instructions.

-### IP Whitelisting
+## IP Whitelisting for Enhanced Security

-When ACHGateway uploads an ACH file to the ODFI server it can verify the remote server's hostname resolves to a whitelisted IP or CIDR range.
+To bolster security during the upload process to the ODFI server, ACHGateway supports IP whitelisting.
+This feature ensures the server's hostname resolves only to pre-approved IP addresses or CIDR ranges, offering a safeguard against DNS poisoning or routing errors.
-This supports certain network controls to prevent DNS poisoning or misconfigured routing.

-Setting an `UploadAgent`'s `AllowedIPs` property can be done with values like: `35.211.43.9` (specific IP address), `10.4.0.0/16` (CIDR range), `10.1.0.12,10.3.0.0/16` (Multiple values)
+### Configuring `UploadAgent`'s `AllowedIPs`:

+- Specific IP Address: `35.211.43.9`
+- CIDR Range: `10.4.0.0/16`
+- Multiple Values: `10.1.0.12,10.3.0.0/16`

+This configuration helps enforce strict network controls, providing an additional layer of security.

-### SFTP Host and Client Key Verification
+## SFTP Host and Client Key Verification

-ACHGateway can verify the remote SFTP server's host key prior to uploading files and it can have a client key provided.
-Both methods assist in authenticating ACHGateway and the remote server prior to any file uploads.
+For secure SFTP file uploads, ACHGateway can verify the host key of the remote server and utilize a client key for mutual authentication.
+This double-layered approach ensures a trusted connection between ACHGateway and the remote server before any file transfer occurs.

+### Remote Server's Host Key Configuration:

-**Public Key** (SSH Authorized key format)
+**Public Key** (in SSH Authorized Key Format):

 ```
 SFTP Config: HostPublicKey